message/iata/PH.md

 - This does not apply to:
 - passengers with a diplomatic passport traveling on duty and their family members;
 - airline crew staying in the aircraft.
-8. Merchant seamen with a 9 (C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
-9. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
-- This does not apply to merchant seamen with a 9 (C) visa issued by the Philippines.
-10. Passengers must install the app 'TRAZE' on their personal device before departure.
+8. Passengers must install the app 'TRAZE' on their personal device before departure.
-11. Suspension of all visa on arrival facilities.
+9. Suspension of all visa on arrival facilities.
-12. Suspension of all visa exemptions.
+10. Suspension of all visa exemptions.